mhorstAK/dice_roller/README.md

 Copy code
 `docker-compose down`

 This command will stop and remove the containers defined in your docker-compose.yml file.
 Note that volumes defined in the file will not be removed by default.

-Restarting the containers
-If you want to restart the containers without removing them, you can use the following command:

 #### Copy code
 docker-compose restart